jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

               ]
           )

-* the test passes and the terminal shows the :doc:`/exceptions/TypeError` from earlier because Python still does not support subtracting one string_ from another
+* the test passes and the terminal shows the :ref:`TypeError` from earlier because Python still does not support subtracting one string_ from another

   .. code-block:: python